 She is a founding member of the New York Council of Defense Lawyers as well as a former member of its Board of Directors and the former co-chair of its Sentencing Guidelines Committee.
 She serves as an appointed member of the Second Circuit CJA Committee.
 She teaches a course on Legal and Ethical Obligations in Complex Litigation as an adjunct faculty member at Columbia Law School.
 She has taught trial advocacy as part of the Intensive Trial Advocacy Program at Cardozo Law School, and has served on numerous panels on white-collar crime issues, including on cybersecurity.
 She is the author of a chapter on False Testimony by Government Witnesses in the book Defending Federal Criminal Cases (Law Journal Press).

-Among the cases she has litigated or argued in private practice and in government service are: United States v.
+Significant cases she has litigated or argued in private practice and in government service include: United States v.
+Watts, 786 F.3d 152 (2d Cir.
+2015); United States v.
 Stein, 435 F. Supp.2d 330 (S.D.N.Y.
 2006) and 495 F.Supp.2d 390 (S.D.N.Y.
-2007); United States v.
+2007), aff’d United States v.
+Stein, 541 F.3d 130 (2d Cir.
+2008); United States v.
 Tenzer, 213 F.3d 34 (2d Cir.
 2000); United States v.
 Manko, 979 F.2d 900 (2d Cir.
 1992); United States v.
 Lizza Industries, Inc., 775 F.2d 492 (2d Cir.
-1985), cert. denied, 475 U.S. 1082 (1986); United States v.
+1985); and United States v.
 McKeon, 738 F.2d 26 (2d Cir.
 1984).